MinMengbin/CANBUS_J1939_CANopen/Test/README.md

 	 can0  60A   [4]  40 00 16 00
  	 can0  58A   [8]  4F 00 16 00 08 00 00 00

-08 means there are 8 entries of mapping.
+08 means there are 8 entries of mapping or 8 subjects.
 Check the first entry of RxPDO.

 	~$ cansend can0 60A#40001601